nicopatoco/marvelous-explorer/README.md

 cd marvel-character-explorer
 ```

-Config your .env , look at the example path: /.env.example
+Config your .env.local , look at the example path: /.env.example

 Install the packages: